radicle-foundation/radworks-governance/manual.md

 - Create an on-chain proposal using Tally or Boardroom.
 - The forum post and on-chain proposal should be submitted no later than the fourth Tuesday of the proposal cycle (see [Proposaal Cycles](###ProposalTypes).
 - Inlcude links to both the *Discsussion* and the *Formal Review* versions of the proposal in the final Submission post.
 Please use [this template]([url](https://github.com/radicle-foundation/radworks-governance/blob/main/templates/06-Submission-forum-post-header)) as a guide.
-- Please double check that the executable on-chain code in correct!
+- Please double check that the executable on-chain code is correct!

 If a proposal does not pass _Submission_, it can be resubmitted in the next governance cycle.
 The new draft should take into account feedback from the community.
 Please include a note at the top of the resubmitted proposal explaining why it is being resubmitted and explitely list any changes that were made.